-This multi-use, whole-access trail between the cities of Concord and Dublin follows the Southern Pacific Railroad right-of-way established in 1891 and abandoned in 1977.
-The completed Iron Horse Regional Trail will span the distance from Livermore in Alameda County to Suisun Bay in Contra Costa County, a distance of 55 miles, connecting two counties and 12 cities.
+This multi-use, whole-access trail between the cities of Concord and Pleasanton follows the Southern Pacific Railroad right-of-way established in 1891 and abandoned in 1978.
+The completed Iron Horse Regional Trail, as of 2014, spans a distance of 32 miles.
+The latest segment of the Trail, which closed a gap of 1.8 miles from the Pleasanton/Dublin BART station to Santa Rita Road in Pleasanton, opened to the public on August 19th, 2014, after almost 30 years of planning and funding efforts.
 Representing interagency cooperation and a community-wide effort by individuals and groups, this trail creates an important recreational and commute component for the communities it serves.
-The 20-foot-wide trail connects residential and commercial areas, business parks, schools, public transportation (BART, County Connection), open space and parks, regional trails, and community facilities.
+The trail connects residential and commercial areas, business parks, schools, public transportation (BART, County Connection), open space and parks, regional trails, and community facilities.

-The developed portion of the Iron Horse Trail begins in Concord near Highway 4.
+The developed Iron Horse Trail begins in Concord near Highway 4.
 It runs south through Walnut Creek and crosses eastward under I-680 at Rudgear Road near a Park & Ride.
 From there the trail passes through a rural/residential area to connect with downtown Alamo and the Alamo Square shopping center.
 Continuing south, the trail follows a greenbelt through residential areas and into downtown Danville.
-It takes a jog across Danville Boulevard, passes back under I-680, and continues south past Pine Valley Road to the county line in San Ramon extending to the Dublin/Pleasanton BART.
-The completed Iron Horse Regional Trail will span the distance from Livermore in Alameda County to Suisun Bay in Contra Costa County a distance of over 55 miles connecting two counties and nine communities.
-The trail corridor connects residential and commercial areas, business parks, schools, public transportation, regional trails and community facilities.
-Throughout its entire length, opportunities to view the valley ridgeline and landscape features like Mt.
-Diablo create a pleasant trail experience.
+It takes a jog across Danville Boulevard, passes back under I-680, and continues south past Pine Valley Road to the county line in San Ramon extending to the Dublin/Pleasanton BART and further on to Shadow Cliffs Regional Recreation Area.
+Eventually, the Iron Horse Regional Trail will continue extending to cover a distance of about 55 miles, connecting 12 cities from Livermore in Alameda County to Suisun Bay in Contra Costa County.

 Iron Horse Trail is wheelchair accessible.